CLKTCK/ctf-write-ups/rc14-egg/power/README.md

 candidate keys based on the format and check if the md5 of any of the candidate keys matches the given hash.

-I wrote a simple a Python 3 code, [brute.py](./brute.py), to do this.
+I wrote a simple Python 3 code, [brute.py](./brute.py), to do this.

 The inputs will be the name of the goons of rootcon, [goons.txt](goons.txt), and a list of colors, [wikicolorslower.txt](wikicolorslower.txt).
-The goons names were obtained from rootcon website.
+The goons names were obtained from [rootcon's website](https://www.rootcon.org/html/about/goons).
 The colors list was obtained [here](https://github.com/k-kawakami/colorfulnet/blob/master/example_data/wikipedia-list-of-colors.txt) and converted to lowercase.
 Some colors with non-ASCII characters were also removed.
 The year range used is from 1800 to 2500.

 Below is the sample run.